HelloNatalia/systemBiblioteczny/README.md

 ## Used technologies

-### Yii Framework 2.0
+- Yii Framework 2.0
   It is an MVC PHP web application framework.
+- Bootstrap 5
+- PHP 8

 ### Database
 MariaDB - phpMyAdmin